-In the above code we have defined two product method, but we can only use the second product method, as python does not supports method overloading.
-We may define many method of same name and different argument but we can only use the latest defined method.
+In the above code, we have defined two product method, but we can only use the second product method, as python does not support method overloading.
+We may define many methods of the same name and different arguments, but we can only use the latest defined method.
 Calling the other method will produce an error.
 Like here calling will produce an error as the latest defined product method takes three arguments.

-However we may use other implementation in python to make the same function work differently i.e. as per the arguments.
+We can use the arguments to make the same function work differently i.e. as per the arguments.

 11 Hi Geeks